sdsddsd1/kiss-games/libretro/README.md

 ```
 ~ $ $HOME/.config/retroarch/system/
 ```
-And roms have no specified path and can live anywhere on the system.
-They are added inside retroarch menu.
+Roms have no specified path and can live anywhere on the system.
+They are added inside the menu of retroarch.

  * 'Import content -> Scan directory'

-Furthermore, if someone needs more complete documentation can be found [here](https://docs.libretro.com).
+A more complete documentation can be found [here](https://docs.libretro.com).

 ## KISS way